j0k3r/thermo-proxy-aws/README.md

     cp init_db.yml.dist init_db.yml
     ```

-3. Deploy to your AWS account
+3. Define information about InfluxDB (user & pass can be empty):

     ```bash
+    cp .env.dist .env
+    ```

+4. Deploy to your AWS account

+    ```bash
     serverless deploy --verbose
     ```

-4. Once deployed you'll have a dump inside the console with information about URLs of the API like
+5. Once deployed you'll have a dump inside the console with information about URLs of the API like

     ```bash
     Service Information